microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge1/solution.md

 ## Prerequisites

-In order to successfully finish the first challenge you need to make sure that your Azure Stack HCI cluster is up and running like described in the[Prerequisites of the MicroHack](../../Readme.md#Prerequisites).
+In order to successfully finish the first challenge you need to make sure that your Azure Stack HCI cluster is up and running like described in the [Prerequisites of the MicroHack](../../Readme.md#Prerequisites).

 ### Task 1: Create virtual machines on Cluster Manager via Windows Admin Center